peachananr/onepage-scroll/README.md

    responsiveFallback: false,        // You can fallback to normal page scroll by defining the width of the browser in which
                                     // you want the responsive fallback to be triggered.
 For example, set this to 600 and whenever
                                     // the browser's width is less than 600, the fallback will kick in.
-   direction: "vertical"            // You can now define the direction of the One Page Scroll animation.
+   direction: "vertical",           // You can now define the direction of the One Page Scroll animation.
 Options available are "vertical" and "horizontal".
 The default value is "vertical".
+   scrollEvents: true               // You can set the plugin to either scroll when a scrolling event is detected, or to ignore these events.
+Helpful if you want to only scroll programmatically using the public methods.
 });
 ````
 And that's it.
 Now, your website should work the same way Apple's iPhone 5S website does.
 You should be able to swipe up/down as well (thanks to [Eike Send](https://github.com/eikes) for his swipe events!) when viewing your website on mobile phones.